Dragon8029/100-days-of-code/Attempt4.md

 ---

 ##A4D20:
+*Aug 25, 2018*

+Continued reading "Learn Enough Command Line to be Dangerous".
+Still not home from vacation, but managing to get as much coding time in as possible.

+---

+##A4D20:
 *Aug 23, 2018*

 Continued reading "Learn Enough Command Line to be Dangerous", worked through the excersizes i could.
 Still not much getting done, no internet on the houseboat.